Skip to content

 How Does SelfDecode Work?

 You can start with SelfDecode in two ways.
-Follow these steps if you already took a DNA test from another company:
+Follow these steps if you’ve already taken a DNA test from another company:

 If you haven’t had a DNA test before, these are the steps you need to take: